-User-friendly cycles enable you to specify several places in the NC program at which the control conducts an optical comparison of the actual with the desired condition.
-If an error is detected, the TNC reacts as previously chosen by the user.
+User-friendly cycles enable you to specify multiple places in the NC program at which the control will perform an optical comparison of the nominal condition with the actual one.
+If an error is detected, the TNC reacts in a manner selected by the user.

-VSC not only helps you to avoid expensive damage to the tool, workpiece and machine, you can also use it to document setup situations by saving photos.
+VSC not only helps you to avoid expensive damage to the tool, workpiece, and machine, you can also use it to document setup situations by saving photos.
 You can also identify missing machining operations or document recurring fixturing situations.